How to Investigate Home Page Home | Background Checks | Business Sign-up | Articles Public Records | Investigate | Company | Contact

 Birth Father

 Nothing may be known of your father.
-Try to obtain your father's full name.
-You may be able to locate him fairly easily.
-One thing on your side: a man rarely changes his name.
+Try to obtain your father's full name; you may be able to locate him fairly easily.
+On your side: a man rarely changes his name.

 Fill out our How to Investigate "Looking for Birth Parent" form to help you with your search.